WHAT WE DO, AND WHY

 More than half of girls who start primary school dropout, “mainly because of menstrual challenges such as inability to afford sanitary products such as pads” (DaysForGirls & Ugandan Ministry for Education and Sports, 2020)

-It’s our belief that if you can do something good, then we should.
 The statistics above are a snapshot of the challenges we’re working with communities to counter.
 It illustrates just how serious a problem many face.
 Yet with relatively little, we can do a whole lot of good.

-Imagine a world where approximately £5, the cost of a Starbucks coffee in the UK, would fund for reusable sanitary products lasting up to 2 years in Uganda.
+Imagine a world where approximately £5, the cost of a coffee in the UK, would fund reusable sanitary products lasting up to 2 years in Uganda.
 You don’t have to imagine… £5 is often all it takes to keep a young lady in education.